pymupdf/PyMuPDF/docs/story-class.rst

       Here are some general remarks:

       * The :ref:`Story` constructor parses and validates the provided HTML and CSS sources.
 PyMuPDF provides a number of ways to manipulate the HTML source by providing access to the *nodes* of the underlying DOM.
 HTML documents can be completely built from ground up programmatically, or existing HTML can be modified pretty arbitrarily.
-For details of this interface, please see the :ref:`StoriesAPI` and the :ref:`Xml` class.
+For details of this interface, please see the :ref:`Xml` class.

       * If no (or no more) changes to the DOM are required, the story is ready to produce PDF pages via some :ref:`DocumentWriter`.
 To achieve this, the following loop should be used: